 In particular, we concentrated our efforts on two findings.
-First, clientelist political parties buy more votes when they are winning the election.
-Leveraging the concept of “endowment effect,” we explained that parties in the domain of gains experience larger amounts of loss aversion respect to losing acquired assets (i.e., their supporter base).
-Thus, in scenarios like these, parties overdo their spending on vote buying by acquiring more political safeties respect to their current electoral assets.
-Therefore, when clientelist parties are winning the election they will tend to buy more votes because “future losses hurt more than future gains gratify” (Levy 1992b, p.
+First, clientelist political parties buy more votes when they are winning an election.
+Leveraging the concept of the “endowment effect,” we explained that parties in the domain of gains experience larger amounts of loss aversion with respect to losing acquired assets (i.e., their supporter base).
+Thus, in scenarios like these, parties overdo their spending on vote buying by acquiring more political safeties with respect to their current electoral assets.
+Therefore, when clientelist parties are winning an election, they will tend to buy more votes because “future losses hurt more than future gains gratify” (Levy 1992b, p.
 285).
-Consequently, we expect vote buying to be an attractive strategy in favorable electoral scenarios due to the absolute aversion and intolerance of losing an already acquired important political base.
+Consequently, we expect vote buying to be an attractive strategy in favorable electoral scenarios due to the absolute aversion to and intolerance of losing an already acquired, important political base.
 Second, clientelist political parties buy more votes when they have experienced larger sunk costs in the past (domain of losses).
 In other words, when retrospective investments in vote buying or other electoral costs have been high in the past, parties will feel the need to compensate for past losses.
 Consequently, parties that have gambled considerable amounts of resources in the past will tend to engage in more aggressive and expensive instances of vote buying to break even.

 While experiments are the gold standard for causal inference (Rubin 2008, p.
 1349), laboratory experiments come with an important price, i.e., while some ability to control the environment is gained, some external validity must be sacrificed (Morton and Williams 2010b).
-For instance, our subject pool might not behave in the same way as brokers or actual campaigning politicians might do.25 Also, our subject pool were individuals recruited in the capital, and hence attitudes of individuals with non-urban backgrounds were not captured in this particular experiment.
-In addition to that, to gain experimental control, other hard choices in the design had to be made.
+For instance, our subject pool might not behave in the same way as brokers or actual campaigning politicians would do.25 Also, our subject pool consisted of individuals recruited in the capital, and hence attitudes of individuals with nonurban backgrounds were not captured in this particular experiment.
+In addition to that, to gain experimental control, other hard choices had to be made in the design.
 The most important one is that we did not include in our design the possibility of defecting.
 As explained above, voters might take the money and then vote for whomever they want.
 Additionally, it should be acknowledged that more sophisticated spatial theories of voting consider more than single-dimensional spaces (Melvin Hinich and Munger 1997).
-We strongly recommend future research to model different dynamics of clientelist defection and also include multidimensional party-voter spatial distances.
+We strongly recommend that future research model different dynamics of clientelist defection and also include multidimensional party–voter spatial distances.
 Finally, another limitation is that “attitudes toward risk are not determined by the S-shaped value function alone” (Levy 1992a, p.
 183).
 Probability weighting is another important feature of prospect theory which unfortunately has been unstudied in political science in general.
 Future research must consider this important aspect of prospect theory.

 Another aspect that ought to be addressed in the future is the issue of different aspects of authoritarian or semi-authoritarian dynamics of political competition.
-In our paper we have addressed situations where political contestation should not be high to produce the outcome of interest (vote buying).
+In our paper, we have addressed situations where political contestation should not be high to produce the outcome of interest (vote buying).
 These kinds of dynamics might also be relevant for authoritarian or semi- authoritarian contexts like Russia (Saikkonen 2021) or Cameroon (Miscoiu and Kakdeu 2021), where political competition has been effectively restricted or limited.
 Therefore, it should be interesting for democracy scholars to study the different dynamics of authoritarian clientelism in light of prospect theory.

-Overall, we encourage future research, particularly scholars in comparative politics, development, behavioral, and electoral studies, to consider prospect theory as a valid alternative to explain decision-making under risk.
+Overall, we encourage future research, particularly by scholars in comparative politics, development, and behavioral and electoral studies, to consider prospect theory as a valid alternative to explain decision-making under risk.

 Notes